tderleth/1-logs-analysis/README.md

 1.  `git clone git@github.com:tderleth/1-logs-analysis.git`
 2.  `cd 1-logs-analysis`
 3.  `vagrant up && vagrant ssh`

-## Usage
+4. Within the VM run `sudo pip install termcolor` (adds a package to easily highlight shell output)

-### Import data
+## Import data

 In order to use the tool you need to import the data into the VM database.
 Unzip the [data file](/newsdata.sql.zip) and run `psql -d news -f newsdata.sql` inside your vagrant machine.

+## Usage

+After performing all previous steps you can interact with the analysis tool.
+You have three different options (first make sure that your pwd is `/vagrant`):

+-   `python log.py articles` - What are the most popular three articles of all time?
+-   `python log.py authors` - Who are the most popular article authors of all time?
+-   `python log.py errors` - On which days did more than 1% of requests lead to errors?

 ## Maintainer